Farfetch/kafkaflow/website/docs/guides/compression.md

 ```

 :::info
-The setup must be done only by the producers.
+The configuration must be done only by the producers.
 The consumers will identify compressed messages and decompress them automatically.
 :::

 ```csharp